 - 5.1 The parties have the right to attend the hearing and to be assisted or represented by any person (whether legally qualified or not) such as a relative, friend, their solicitor or counsel. - 5.2 Each party will be entitled to address the members of the panel at the hearing and question any other party if given permission to do so by the panel.
 They will also be able to provide further information in support of their case on any points upon which the council has sought further clarification or explanation. - 5.3 Each party will have the opportunity to make their representations and present their evidence.
 During the presentation of each case, each party category is allocated fifteen minutes to make their case.
-The time allocation can be altered at the chair's discretion according to the circumstances of each individual panel meeting.
-Any person who has not submitted a representation is not permitted to speak at the meeting unless they have notified the council in the notice of hearing document sent out 10 working days before the hearing that they are representing or assisting someone who has made a representation. - 5.4 There is a presumption that any hearing will take place in public so that the subcommittee's decisions can be made in an accountable and transparent way, but on occasions it may be necessary to exclude the public and members of the press if the sub-committee considers that it is in the public interest to do so.
+The time allocation can be altered at the chair's discretion according to the circumstances of each individual panel meeting. - 5.4 There is a presumption that any hearing will take place in public so that the sub-committee's decisions can be made in an accountable and transparent way, but on occasions it may be necessary to exclude the public and members of the press if the sub-committee considers that it is in the public interest to do so.
 Members will consider that matter having regard to any exempt information which may need to be disclosed by any of the parties during the hearing.

 - 5.5 If any party does not attend or are not represented at the hearing then the panel may take the following action: - (a) When a party informs the council that they do not intend to attend or be represented at the hearing the panel will proceed in their absence unless it is in the public interest to adjourn the hearing to a new date.
-For example, if the council is informed a person cannot attend due to unforeseen personal circumstances such as illness, then the panel may adjourn the hearing to a new date. - (b) If any party fails to inform the council whether they intend to attend or be represented at a hearing then it is likely the panel will proceed in their absence unless there are exceptional circumstances making it necessary in the public interest to adjourn the hearing to a new date. - (c) Where the hearing proceeds in the absence of any party the panel will consider their representations or documentation contained in the agenda. - 5.6 If for any reason the hearing is adjourned to a new date the council will notify all parties of the new date, time and place of the adjourned hearing as soon as practicable. - 5.7 Further submissions produced at the meeting by persons who have made a representation or from the applicant, will only be considered by the panel with the agreement of all the parties present at the hearing. - 5.8 The chair has the right to exclude any parties disrupting the hearing but will allow any excluded party to submit any information in writing which they would have given to the panel had they not been required to leave. - 5.9 The panel will be assisted and advised by one of the council's solicitors or legal advisers and a democratic services officer will also be present to assist the members in providing a record of proceedings. - 5.10 The licensing officer from the council will also be at the hearing to present a report and to offer advice, clarification and expertise based upon their professional knowledge of the application but without making any recommendations.
+For example, if the council is informed a person cannot attend due to unforeseen personal circumstances such as illness, then the panel may adjourn the hearing to a new date. - (b) If any party fails to inform the council whether they intend to attend or be represented at a hearing then it is likely the panel will proceed in their absence unless there are exceptional circumstances making it necessary in the public interest to adjourn the hearing to a new date. - (c) Where the hearing proceeds in the absence of any party the panel will consider their representations or documentation contained in the agenda. - 5.6 If for any reason the hearing is adjourned to a new date the council will notify all parties of the new date, time and place of the adjourned hearing as soon as practicable. - 5.7 Late representations and evidence will only be considered by the panel with the agreement of all the parties present at the hearing. - 5.8 The chair has the right to exclude any parties disrupting the hearing but will allow any excluded party to submit any information in writing which they would have given to the panel had they not been required to leave. - 5.9 The panel will be assisted and advised by one of the council's solicitors or legal advisers and a democratic services officer will also be present to assist the members in providing a record of proceedings. - 5.10 The licensing officer from the council will also be at the hearing to present a report and to offer advice and expertise based upon their professional knowledge of the application but without making any recommendations.